 At New City Primary School, we value the role that computing will undoubtably play in our children’s adult lives.
-We deliver our computing programme of study from Nursery to Year 6, supported by the Switched on Computing scheme of work.
+We deliver our computing programme of study from Nursery to Year 6, supported by the Teach Computing scheme of work.
 It covers and exceeds all the requirements of the Computing programme of study in a way that’s intended to develop pupils’ understanding of the concepts, practices and perspectives that underpin programming and other aspects of computing science.
 Underpinned by pedagogy specifically linked to computing, it allows all children to make excellent progress in the separate fields of computing.

 It provides ample opportunity to create collaborative project work in which pupils can acquire the information technology skills they’ll need.
 It also helps pupils understand the implications of technology for individuals and society as they continue to become more digitally literate.

 Every half term, each phase follows and completes one unit, with a total of six units of the year.